Unsupervised Learning of Local Updates for Maximum Independent Set in Dynamic Graphs: Related Work

 \section{Related Work}

-\paragraph*{Traditional Algorithms for MaxIS.}
+\subsubsection{Traditional Algorithms for MaxIS}

-Maximum Independent Set (MaxIS), an NP-complete problem, has been a long-standing problem in graph theory and has been explored since the 1970s in the field of combinatorial optimization.
-It has been studied extensively in the context of static graphs.
-There have been a number of attempts to achieve an exact algorithm for the problem using reduction rules \citep{Tarjan1977-findingmaximum}, branching heuristics \citep{Fomin_Kaski_2013}, and kernelization techniques \citep{lamm2017finding} that compress the graph size being worked on. \citet{Xiao2017} have an algorithm that promises a run time of $1.1996^nn^{O(1)}$ and polynomial space where $n$ is the number of vertices in the graph.
+\textsc{Maximum-Independent-Set} (MaxIS) is a classical NP-complete problem in graph theory and has been explored since the 1970s in the field of combinatorial optimization.
+Algorithms seeking exact solutions use reduction rules~\cite{Tarjan1977-findingmaximum}, branching heuristics~\cite{Fomin2013-exactexponential}, and kernelization techniques~\cite{Lamm2016-findingnearoptimal} to reduce the size of the search space.
+Among exact algorithms, the state-of-the-art is \citet{Xiao2017-exactalgorithms} which runs in $1.1996^nn^{O(1)}$ time and polynomial space, where $n$ is the number of nodes in the graph.
+Extensions of MaxIS to dynamic graphs remain relatively unexplored. \citet{Zheng2019-computingnearmaximum} and \citet{Gao2022-dynamicapproximate} have developed update algorithms using rule-based optimization techniques for incrementally maintaining an existing solution in response to edge insertions or deletions.
+However, no such approaches have been taken by the learning community, which we discuss next.

-While a wide variety of work exists with respect to static graphs, the dynamic graph instances relatively remain unexplored.
-Using the rule-based optimization techniques, the dynamic network version of the problem has been explored in the past 5 years. \citet{Zheng2019} and \citet{Gao2022} explore how these techniques can be exploited to maintain a MaxIS for a dynamically evolving network.
-These approaches typically rely on maintaining and updating an existing solution incrementally in response to edge insertions or deletions.

-\paragraph*{Learning in Dynamic Graphs.}
+\subsubsection{Learning in Dynamic Graphs}

-We primarily look at the dynamic graph models called memory-based models due to their efficiency and success in learning prediction and classification tasks in dynamic graphs \citep{Rossi2020, Kumar_Zhang_Leskovec_2019,Trivedi_Farajtabar_Biswal_Zha_2018,yu_towards_2023}.
-They utilize some form of persistent high-dimensional representation (i.e., a memory) for nodes, which is used to learn the dynamics of the graph as it changes.
-Some of them also include a GNN-based graph embedding module, which helps in mitigating the problem of memory staleness, i.e., when a node's memory hasn't been updated for a long time.
+Memory-based models utilize various forms of persistent, high-dimensional representations (i.e., memories) for nodes to learn the dynamics of a graph as it changes.
+These have been very successful in efficiently learning prediction and classification tasks in dynamic graphs~\cite{Rossi2020-temporalgraph,Kumar2019-predictingdynamic,Trivedi2019-dyreplearning,Yu2023-betterdynamic}.
+Some models also include a GNN-based graph embedding module to mitigate the problem of memory staleness, i.e., when a node's memory hasn't been updated for a long time.
 We utilize these innovations in our model.
-Other models that do not involve memory \citep{Xu_inductive_2019, Pareja_EvolveGCN_2020} exist and are covered in a recent survey paper \citep{Longa_Graph_2023} on the latest models for learning in dynamic graphs.
-We highlight that these models do not consider combinatorial optimization problems.
+Other learning models for dynamic graphs do not involve memory~\cite{Xu2020-inductiverepresentation,Pareja2020-evolvegcnevolving,Longa2023-graphneural} but have never been applied to combinatorial optimization problems.

-\paragraph*{Learning for Combinatorial Optimization.}
+\subsubsection{Learning for Combinatorial Optimization}